 Economics and finance are closely related disciplines, reflecting the great degree of integration that exists between the economy and the financial system.
 The Economics-Finance major at Bentley is a unique, blended major that provides a strong foundation in both economics and finance.

 The core economics and finance courses provide students with an in-depth understanding of how markets, in general, function at the micro and macro levels, and develop strong skills in financial statement analysis, the functioning of financial markets and financial systems.
 Students can customize their program of study by taking a wide variety of economics and finance elective courses to satisfy the program requirements and their individual interests.
-The culminating experience of the Economics-Finance major is the capstone course, EC391, where students learn about how the U.S. Federal Reserve System operates and how monetary theory impacts the economy and financial markets.
+The culminating experience of the Economics-Finance major is the capstone course, Monetary Economics, EC 441, where students learn about how the U.S. Federal Reserve System operates and how monetary theory impacts the economy and financial markets.

 In addition to the specific major requirements described below, students must also complete the General Education Curriculum, and additional degree requirements for business majors, including the General Business Core, focused-course requirements, and additional electives.

 |2 EC electives||6|